Hawaii Workers’ Compensation Insurance

 Workers’ Compensation owner’s coverage

-Certain types of business owners are exempt from the insurance requirement according to Hawaii Workers’ Compensation Law, such as:
+While insurance for employees is required, some business owners are exempt from the insurance requirement for insuring themselves according to Hawaii Workers’ Compensation Law.
+This includes:

 • Sole proprietors